 Salary, Benefits, and Employment Term

-The Project Manager role is a 16-month term.
-The salary band for this position is $70,000 – $90,000 annually, commensurate with experience, and includes full benefits.
-The position is expected to begin in December 2020 and the salary will be paid monthly.
-There is no guarantee of continued employment beyond the 16-month term.
+The Program Manager role is full time on a 12-month term.
+The salary range for these positions is $65,000-$80,000 annually, commensurate with experience, and includes full benefits.
+The position is expected to begin in May 2021, and will be fully remote.
+There is no guarantee of continued employment beyond the 12-month term.

 If you are a qualified individual with a disability and need a reasonable accommodation for any part of the application and hiring process, please click here for more information, or contact the Office of Institutional Diversity, Equity, and Affirmative Action (IDEAA) at 202-687-4798 or firstname.lastname@example.org.